driscollos/config/Readme.md

 # Parameters

-This library allows you to read parameters from a variety of sources; environment variables, commandline arguments and yaml configuration files.
+This library allows you to read parameters from a variety of sources; environment variables, commandline arguments and json or yaml configuration files.
 You can either access variables by function call, or populate a configuration struct.

 Configuration structs can be nested to as many levels as you like.